clojang/clojang/docs/source/30-talking-to-servers.md

 ### Quick and Dirty

 What we've demonstrated above is the "right way" to start thinking about long-running processes in the Erlang VM: using the infrastructure of OTP to build for reliability.
-We could have written something very similar much more simply, though also very fragile.
+We could have written something similar, but much more simply.
+It would also have been very fragile.

 For instance, we could have done it like this: